jdspugh/jdspugh.github.io/_posts/2023-03-23-minimalist-login-system.md

 I was using the iOS app that comes with my Roidme Eve robot vacuum cleaner and was impressed by its login system.
 I'm so used to using the conventional UP system that I didn't really think of any other way of implementing it.
 The Roidme app doesn't store the password but rather sends a verification code to your email which you enter at the app's login screen in order to enter the app.
 I found it quick, convenient, and simple.
 Since I had recently gone through the process of designing a UP system I immediately recognised the potential to greatly simplify the user interface complexity, and likewise, the code complexity.

-There has also been a spate of **password thefts** and in light of this and the 664 (and growing) hacked websites listed on [';--have i been pwned?](https://haveibeenpwned.com/) I realised that a user authentication system that does **not store passwords** would be **hugely beneficial** to internet users around the world.
+There has also been a spate of **password thefts** and in light of this and the 650+ hacked websites listed on [';--have i been pwned?](https://haveibeenpwned.com/) I realised that a user authentication system that does **not store passwords** would be **hugely beneficial** to internet users around the world.

 # UX

 ## UP Flow

-The traditional UP flow looks something like this:
+The traditional UP flow looks something like this.
+It requires 8 UI screens to be designed:

 <figure>
   <img src="/image/blog/2023-03-23-minimalist-login-system/username-password-login-flow.svg" alt="UP Flow"/>